 - Taking stuff away from their pup to show that they can.
 Let’s say you love ice cream.
 Now if every time you are enjoying your favourite flavour I come and take it away from you, you are probably going to start to feel a little anxious whenever you see me approach you and your cone.
 You might start trying to avoid me but if I persist you will be forced to speak up and if I still persist you might even get physical.
 Your pup is the same.
 Teach him to look forward to your approach.
 It’s easy to do – approach him while he is eating and drop tasty tidbits into his dish before walking away.
 Offer him something yummy while you take his ball then return the item to him when he’s done chewing.
 Many pups just learn to spit things out in anticipation at the mere sight of a human approaching.

 - Starting to work on it AFTER your dog has started to growl at you.
 Teaching your pup to share prevents problems.
 By the time your dog is growling at you, you need a certified professional.
 And PLEASE don’t punish the growl.
 By doing so you are taking away his warning system and he may be forced to proceed right to biting.
+It’s like tasking the batteries out of your smoke alarm.
+Warnings help keep us safe!

 - Punishing Rover for not sharing with other dogs.
 Even if your dog is happy to share with humans, he may not be keen on sharing with other dogs.
 It’s perfectly OK for Rover to give another dog a ‘Get-Your-Own-Bone’ growl.
 It is not OK however, for Rover to continue to bully a dog who has already backed down.
 Learn what is acceptable communication between dogs and when intervention is warranted.